View More Images

 The Michinoku Coastal Wayfarer is a self-guided tour suitable for anyone who can walk for more than three to four hours in comfort.
 In general, the route is gently undulating but includes some short sharp ascents and some longer gentler ascents and descents over moderately high passes.
 Please read more on Tour Levels here.

 The Michinoku Coastal Wayfarer is a 10-day, 9-night tour starting in Hachinohe and finishing in Kesennuma.
 Accommodation is in Japanese-style hotels and inns.
-Group size is a minimum of one and a maximum of six persons.
+Please read more on accommodation here.
 For more information please contact us.

 Walk Japan’s Michinoku Coastal Wayfarer Self-Guided Tour explores the Michinoku Shiokaze Coastal Trail, a long distance footpath following the spectacular Sanriku Coast in Japan’s northern Tohoku region.
 Tohoku is beautiful, rugged, remote and, aside the Pacific Ocean, bountiful.
 For centuries the rich fishing found in the seas here has been the backbone of the local economy.
 Infrequently, however, the same seas also have a ravaging effect on local communities, most recently in March 2011 when a series of tsunami swept over the length of the coastline.